Tsurugaoka Hachimangu Shrine 鶴岡八幡宮

 From Tokyo, take the JR Yokosuka Line for about an hour.
 Tsurugaoka Hachimangu Shrine is a 10-minute walk from JR Kamakura Station.

-Wakamiya-jinja Shrine, located in the gardens, was restored in 1624
+Wakamiya-jinja Shrine, located in the precincts, was restored in 1624

-Two beautiful ponds represent the Taira and Kamakura clans
+Two beautiful ponds represent the Taira and Minamoto clans

 The whole shrine was moved in 1180